 |Weight, kg||Temperature, C°|

-*If not using an All-in-All-out batch strategy, but new gilts are introduced to the unit regularly, the diffused ventilation must be adjusted accordigly.
+* If not using an All-in-All-out batch strategy, but new gilts are introduced to the unit regularly, the diffused ventilation must be adjusted accordingly.

-All-in-All-out batch strategy is rerly practiced in the gilt units.
-When regularly adding new animals to the uint, it difficult to provide a general recommendation that solely apply to ambient temperature, as the optimal temperature is dependant on the size of the gilt.
-Therfore it should always be possible to add heat individually in the pens.
+All-in-All-out batch strategy is rarely practised in the gilt units.
+When regularly adding new animals to the unit, it is difficult to provide a general recommendation that solely applies to ambient temperature, as the optimal temperature is dependent on the size of the gilt.
+Therefore, it should always be possible to add heat individually to the pens.
 Pens for pigs up to 30 kg should be established with dual climate, where it is possible to cover part of the pen while the gilts are small.
 Underfloor heating with an option for bedding in the lying area is also recommended while the gilts are small.

-It must be possible for big gilts to cool themselves down, therefore it is highly recommended to install a sprinkler/showering system for all gilts above 20 kg, if this is not allready installed due to law regulations.
+It must be possible for big gilts to cool themselves down, therefore it is highly recommended to install a sprinkler/showering system for all gilts above 20 kg if this is not already installed due to law regulations.
 This can be combined with a high-pressure cooling system as an additional option for temperature adjustment in hot periods.